apache/treasurer-site/content/pages/investment_policy.md

 ## Operating Account

-The ASF has established a demand deposit account to support its day-to-day operating needs.
-The ASF will seek to maintain a target balance of 50%-75% of the yearly expenses contained in the most recent board-approved budget in this account to accommodate operating and other expenses.
+The ASF has a demand deposit account to support its day-to-day operating needs.
+The ASF will seek to maintain a target balance of 50%-75% of the yearly expenses reported in the most recent board-approved budget in this account to accommodate operating and other expenses.